 Below are quick links to important websites that may assist you with your legal matters in St. Louis County and Missouri.

-Legal Penalties for Child Abuse & Neglect in Eureka, MO
+Consequences of Child Abuse & Neglect in Eureka, MO

 In Eureka, MO, the consequences for child abuse and neglect vary, shaped by the details of the offense, its impact on the child, and any prior history.
 With skilled representation, your Eureka, MO attorney can advocate to minimize penalties by negotiating plea agreements and presenting mitigating factors.
-According to RSMo. § 568.060, penalties in Eureka, MO can include:
+According to RSMo. § 568.060, potential penalties in Eureka, MO may include:

-- Class A Felony: For instances involving the child’s death or serious sexual abuse, especially for children under 14, the offense may be classified as a Class A felony.
-This carries a potential sentence of 10-30 years or life, with no parole eligibility for at least 15 years.
+- Class A Felony: In Eureka, MO cases where the abuse causes the child’s death or involves severe sexual abuse, particularly for children under 14, the charge may reach a Class A felony – punishable by 10-30 years or even life imprisonment, with no eligibility for parole for the first 15 years.

-In addition to criminal sentencing, you could also face a loss of parental rights imposed by the Missouri Department of Social Services Children’s Division.
+In addition to the above criminal sentencing, you could be stripped of your parental or custodial rights by the Missouri Department of Social Services Children’s Division.
 The DSS makes determinations based on a preponderance of evidence standard, a lower threshold than in criminal court where they only need to prove that it is more likely than not that the abuse occurred.

 If you’ve been accused of child abuse or neglect in Eureka, MO, contact Combs Waterkotte at (314) 900-HELP or get in touch with us online for help.